SUPRELORIN® (deslorelin) IMPLANTS

 Precautions - In general, the effects on body weight should be similar to those from ovariectomy or castration.
 Preliminary data indicate that increased appetite will result in weight gain, especially in females, unless food is restricted.
 In males, muscle loss may result in overall weight loss if not replaced by fat.
 In sexually dimorphic species, males may become the size (weight) of females.
 Animals may lose secondary sex characteristics (e.g., lions may lose their mane).

-Reporting requirements - All institutions using deslorelin must submit and complete the annual Contraception Center Survey to the AZA Wildlife Contraception Center as part of an agreement with Peptech Animal Health-Virbac, Australia.
-The product will no longer be sold to any institution that fails to submit the annual survey.
+Reporting requirements - All institutions using deslorelin must complete a Contraception Survey for the AZA Reproductive Management Center as part of an agreement with Peptech Animal Health - Virbac, Australia.
+The product will no longer be distributed to any institution that fails to complete the survey.

-Request for purchase - Deslorelin implants are available to AZA-accredited institutions as part of a research trial coordinated by the AZA Wildlife Contraception Center as part of an agreement with Peptech Animal Health-Virbac, Australia .
-This product is commercially available in the United States but solely for the treatment of ferret adrenal disease.
-For institutions outside the U.S., Suprelorin is commercially available in the UK, Europe, Australia, and New Zealand.
+Request for purchase - Deslorelin implants are available to AZA-accredited institutions as part of a research trial coordinated by the AZA Reproductive Management Center as part of an agreement with Peptech Animal Health - Virbac, Australia.
+The RMC will also work with AZA Sustainability Partners to supply implants for animals that are part of an SSP managed population.
+As of 01-Jan-2021, the 4.7mg formulation costs $35/implant and the 9.4mg formulation costs $65/implant.
+All other facilities interested in using Suprelorin can contact the RMC for important information about the product, but we do not distribute implants to non-AZA institutions or individuals.
+Suprelorin F® is commercially available in the United States, but solely for the treatment of ferret adrenal disease.
+For institutions outside of the US, Suprelorin is commercially available in the UK, Europe, Australia, and New Zealand.